AltropInc/alt/doc/script/StatementSwitch.md

     }
 }
 ```
+Note that the fallthrough will directly execute the statement of the next case clause without checking if the next case is a match.

 If a [break statement](JumpStatement.md) is encountered, execution of the switch statement is then completed and then the execution will continue at the end of the switch statement, or if the break statement has a label, at the end of an outside breakable statement that is labeled with the same name.